Yetenol/antonpusch.de/content/latex.md

 - which editor comparison
 - Don't spent so much time on your setup, start writing code
 - alternative markup systems

+LaTeX is a powerful typesetting system widely used in academia, scientific publishing, and technical documentation.
+This lookup system showcases LaTeX capabilities beyond creating an entire document.

+This lookup system showcases integrations, capabilities beyond the usual creation of an entire document, similar to word processing software like Microsoft Word.
+Because at its core, LaTeX is a command line compiler generating vector graphics with metadata as PDF.
+For a website, creating pages of PDF is not suitable.
+But LaTeX can be used as a tool before the static site generation, to generate flexible math equations, generate plots, graphics.
+Math gets generated to individual html elements.
+CSS positions equation number optimally for desktop and mobile viewing.

+If often gets compared to word processing software like Microsoft Word.
+While LaTeX is a great tool for document creating, it is so much more.
+Instead of writing your entire project in a single LaTeX document, I see LaTeX more as a tool in document creation.
+At its core, LaTeX is a command line compiler that generates high-quality vector graphics as PDF.

+- LaTeX is not just an alternative to word processing software
+- LaTeX can be used as a tool like a static site generator in generating elements of notes, web articles, documents
+- LaTeX is a great tool to format markdown content for high-quality typographical document creation
+- Don't need to write the entire document in latex

+- LaTeX as cli tool
+- this is a webpage, obviously not pdf
+- figures
+- like css
+- not just one document
+- don't worry about compile time
+- if you can scroll through this page without feeling anything, you don't have a heart => 3blue1brown

+It's easy to start typesetting in LaTeX, and rely on TeX Stack Exchange's plentiful answers, whenever you don't know how to implement something.
+However, I encountered many seemingly simple solutions, that caused more trouble afterwards.
+Sometimes, changes will unknowingly affect other parts of your document; packages are outdated or straight up cause conflicts; or more modern LaTeX3 approaches should be preferred.
+Therefore, I developed guides on the following topics:

 ---
 Sources: